 Water Use of Wine Grapes in the Granitic Soils of the Fair Play Wine Region in the Sierra Foothills

 Technical Advisor: Jim Brockmeyer, Phone (800) 228-9896

 Fair Play, California is located in the Sierra Foothills at an elevation of 2,000 to 2,800 feet.
 Although wine grape production has flourished in the region, Fair Play has a limited water supply.
 No irrigation district delivers water, and no one is certain how much groundwater there actually is.
-As a result, the vineyard managers in Fair Play are looking for a way to increase the efficiency of their water applications.
-They would like to gather data on the following:
+As a result, the vineyard managers in Fair Play looked for a way to increase the efficiency of their water applications.
+They gathered data on the following:

 - How, where, and when the grapevines extract water from the soil

 - What the root distribution of the grapevines is